PacktPublishing/Modern-Full-Stack-React-Projects/ch10/backend/README.md

-# Full-Stack React Projects / Chapter 8 / Backend
+# Full-Stack React Projects / Chapter 10 / Backend

-_Making Sure Customers Find You with Search Engine Optimization_
+_Aggregating and Visualizing Statistics Using MongoDB and Victory_

 ## Requirements